siamOSD/siamOSD/README.md

 ### Hi there 👋, my name is SIAM
 #### Web Developer
 Hello, This is Siam from Bangladesh.
-I am a passionate, fast learner, and a hardworking freelancer.
+I am a passionate, fast learner, and a hardworking Developer.
 I always promise to save my clients time, money, and Brans Value.
 I am committed to providing excellent and fast service with 100% accuracy of work all the time.
 I always do my best to establish log-term relationships with my clients.
 Thanks Siam

 Skills:  REACT / JS / HTML / CSS